Partnering with Creative Care is a way out of opioid addiction

 - Fentanyl: Actiq®, Fentora®, Duragesic®

 Many men and women who are addicted to opioids first take the drug for a legitimate pain need, when prescribed by their doctor.
-But it’s easy to grow dependent on the euphoric feelings the pills induce very quickly.
+However, it’s easy to grow dependent on the euphoric feelings the pills induce very quickly.

 Many men and women develop opioid addiction and are unable to quit taking them on their own, and that’s where opioid treatment can help.